Settling Litigation Forum

 Anthony Willinge, Barrister, Murray Chambers

 Anthony obtained his law degree from the University of Western Australia, graduating with honours and the Frank Edward Parsons Memorial Prize in Law.
-He also has a Masters of Law with distinction from the University of London, where he studied Wigmorean analysis and evidence and proof.
-Anthony commenced his career as the Professional Assistant to the Crown Counsel for WA and the Associate to Justice Scott before becoming a crown counsel at the Crown Solicitor’s office for a number of years.
+He also has a Masters of Law with distinction from the University of London.
+Anthony commenced his career as the Professional Assistant to the Crown Counsel for WA and the Associate to Justice Scott before being a crown counsel at the Crown Solicitor’s office.
 He then joined Blake Dawson where he became a Partner and the head of the firm’s commercial litigation practice in Perth.
 Anthony joined the independent Bar in 2009.
-Anthony is also an Adjunct Professor at the University of Western Australia where he has been teaching Advanced Evidence and Proof for around 20 years.
+Anthony has been involved in settling many matters involving both Government and private parties.
+He has also appeared in numerous mediations on a range of matters before Court and external mediators and is an accredited mediator and member of the Law Society’s panel of mediators.

 Robert French, Barrister, Francis Burt Chambers